DHI/react-components/packages/react-components-lab/README.md

 This package is created using [TypeScript](https://www.typescriptlang.org/) and [MaterialUI](https://material-ui.com/), built using [Yarn](https://classic.yarnpkg.com/en/) and bundled using [TSDX](https://tsdx.io/).

-# The mindset of adding a component
+# The flow of adding a component

 We are aiming for making it as easy as possible for a component to be added to the lab.
 However, the component needs to fulfill some minimum requirements: